Somkesharwani/reciepe-app-api/README.md

 	a) Create user from the user post api
 	b) generate the token for the user
 	c) save the token for the user in Authorize tab
-	d) Now, you can create recipe using the reciepe api
+	d) Now, you can create recipe using the reciepe api7.

+7. To run the testing framework from CLI run below command.

+	  docker-compose run --rm app sh -c "python manage.py test"

+8. To stop the running docker container run bellow command.

+	  docker-compose down